Academic Misconduct (Taught Students)

 • Make notes in the meeting of any points you feel you would like to expand on in your statement later, or any questions you were asked that you were not expecting.
 This will allow you time to think and cover anything you want to say in more detail in your statement.

-You will be offered the opportunity of submitting a written statement before the meeting but we strongly advise against doing so unless for very good reason you are unable to attend.
+You will be offered the opportunity to submit a written statement before the meeting but we strongly advise against doing so unless for very good reason you are unable to attend.
 We usually recommend sending your statement after the meeting, when you are fully aware of the concerns.

 Attending the Meeting